simonehagey/orbdot/docs/source/model_fitting.rst

 3. Apsidal Precession Model Fit
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The :meth:`~orbdot.analysis.Analyzer.apsidal_precession_fit` method produces a summary of various values derived from interpreting the results of an apsidal precession model fit in the context of physical models.
+The :meth:`~orbdot.analysis.Analyzer.apsidal_precession_fit` method produces a summary of various values derived from interpreting the results of an apsidal precession model fit in the context of general relativistic effects, rotation, and tides.

 .. code-block:: python